patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 * I finished writing the modified F1, based on the official SQUAD 2.0 evaluation dataset:
 <img width="839" alt="Screen Shot 2021-09-19 at 1 31 24 PM" src="https://github.gatech.edu/storage/user/27405/files/01aa3500-1a3a-11ec-80fa-7324ee23d348">

+### Question Answering Systems Research / Refresher
+* A tasked we assigned to all members of the team was to get refreshed on Question Answering Systems, or learn about them if no previous knowledge existed.
+*

 ## Week 3